 Tips and Possible Variations

-Reduce or omit the cayenne pepper.
-(I usually leave them out, unless I’m making something for others.)
+- Make it milder: Reduce or omit the cayenne pepper.
+(I usually leave it out, unless I’m making something for others.)

 Ingredients